 Query: Hello doctor, I recently took the VDLR test, which was reactive to 1:1 and non-reactive to 1:2.
 So I took the FTA-ABS test.
 The result was reactive for IgG and non-reactive for IgM.
 Every year I do the rapid blood tests (those that prick my finger to take a drop of blood), and they always come back ...
 Read Full »

-Query: Hello doctor, This is regarding a syphilis test RPR ratio.
+Query: Hello doctor, This is regarding a syphilis test RPR (Rapid Plasma Reagin) ratio.
 Read Full »

 Answer: Hello, Welcome to icliniq.com.
 Prior to the onset of rashes did you observe any lesion or wound on your penis?
 Or sexual encounter with someone who had such?
 May I ask questions about your sexual history?
 How many sexual partners have you had?
 Male or female?
 Are you aware of your partner's promiscu...
 Read Full »

-Query: Hi doctor, I have an STD question and hope to have an STD specialist doctor to assist me.
-I had a sexual contact three years ago and only last month I went for (VDRL nontreponemal test) and is negative.
-I have read online that after several years or after sometime usually, the result can be negativ...
+Query: Hi doctor, I have an sexually transmitted disease (STD) question and hope to have an STD specialist doctor to assist me.
+I had a sexual contact three years ago and only last month I went for (Venereal disease research laboratory (VDRL) nontreponemal test) and is negative.
+I have read online that aft...
 Read Full »

 Answer: Hello, Welcome to icliniq.com.
-Yes, sometimes many years after an infection with Treponema pallidum, VDRL may turn negative.
-TPHA (Treponema pallidum hemagglutination) or FTA ABS (fluorescent treponemal antibody absorption test) would be confirmatory in that case.
-You may take this test.
-Syphilis...
+Yes, sometimes many years after an infection with Treponema pallidum, venereal disease research laboratory (VDRL) may turn negative.
+TPHA (Treponema pallidum hemagglutination) or FTA ABS (fluorescent treponemal antibody absorption test) would be confirmatory in that c...
 Read Full »